Xzese/Instagram-API/README.md

 # Smart Display App

-This application runs a smart display that shows screens for the time, Instagram followers, and weather.
+This application runs a smart display that shows screens for the time, Instagram followers, and weather (currently weather is static as hasn't been implemented).
 To use the app, follow the instructions below.

 ## Generating Access Token